-Hearing services (testing, treatment, and supplies) (continued) You pay High Option Standard Option Hearing testing, diagnostic examination, and treatment by a licensed hearing professional for adults.
-External hearing aids - Benefits are limited to \$500 per hearing aid, per ear, every three calendar years.
-Note: See page 45 for coverage of implanted hearing-related devices.
-PPO: 15% of the Plan allowance and all charges in excess of the benefit limitations Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the benefit limitations PPO: 20% of the Plan allowance and all charges in excess of the benefit limitations Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the benefit limitations Not covered: All charges All charges • Testing and examinations for prescribing or fitting of hearing aids, except as stated above Hearing aid replacements within three years after the Plan has paid \$1,000 per hearing aid, per ear for children up to age 18 Hearing aid replacements within three years after the Plan has paid \$500 per hearing aid, per ear for adults • Replacement batteries or adjustments for hearing aids Vision services (testing, treatment, and supplies) One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) Vision therapy, such as eye exercises or orthoptics PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges All charges • Eyeglasses or contact lenses and examinations for them except as noted above · · • Refractions • Radial keratotomy, lasik and other refractive surgery Foot care • Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes.
-PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance • Removal of nail root Non-PPO: 35% of the Plan allowance and any difference Non-PPO: 45% of the Plan allowance and any difference Note: See Orthopedic and prosthetic devices for information on podiatric shoe inserts. between our allowance and the billed amount between our allowance and the billed amount
+Benefit Description You p{9V} Delicite Description After the calendar year deductible Hearing services (testing, treatment, and supplies) High Option Standard Option Hearing testing, diagnostic examination, and treatment by a licensed hearing professional for dependent children up to age 18.
+PPO: 15% of the Plan allowance and all charges in excess of the benefit limitations.
+PPO: 20% of the Plan allowance and all charges in excess of the benefit limitations.
+External hearing aids - Benefits are limited to \$1,000 per hearing aid, per ear, every three calendar years.
+Note: See page 42 for coverage of implanted hearing-related devices.
+Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the benefit limitations.
+Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the benefit limitations.
+Hearing testing, diagnostic examination, and treatment by a licensed hearing professional for adults.
+External hearing aids - Benefits are limited to \$500 per PPO: 15% of the Plan allowance and all charges in excess of the benefit limitations PPO: 20% of the Plan allowance and all charges in excess of the benefit limitations hearing aid, per ear, every three calendar years.
+Note: See page 42 for coverage of implanted hearing-related devices.
+Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the benefit limitations Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the benefit limitations Not covered: All charges All charges Testing and examinations for prescribing or fitting of hearing aids, except as stated above • Hearing aid replacements within three years after the Plan has paid \$1,000 per hearing aid, per ear for children up to age 18 Hearing aid replacements within three years after the Plan has paid \$500 per hearing aid, per ear for adults. • Replacement batteries or adjustments for hearing aids Vision services (testing, treatment, and supplies) High Option Standard Option One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) Vision therapy, such as eye exercises or orthoptics PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges All charges • Eyeglasses or contact lenses and examinations for them, except as noted above • Refractions Radial keratotomy, lasik and other refractive surgery